jordani283/staff-qualifications/AUDIT_TRAIL_README.md

 - No historical data is lost
 - Sample audit data in existing components is replaced with real data

-This implementation provides a robust, secure, and user-friendly audit trail system that enhances transparency and accountability in the StaffCertify application.
+This implementation provides a robust, secure, and user-friendly audit trail system that enhances transparency and accountability in the TeamCertify application.